devgateway/ldadm/README.md

 Contains generic parameters for LDAP server connection and search.

-* `uri` — LDAP server URI.
+* `uri` - LDAP server URI.
 Everything permitted by libldap is accepted, including port specification and space-separated multiple URIs.

-* `binddn`, `bindpw` — optional DN and password to connect as.
+* `binddn`, `bindpw` - optional DN and password to connect as.
 If omitted, anonymous bind is used.

-* `paged_search_size` — multiple object operations are performed using paged search, fetching this many objects at a time.
+* `paged_search_size` - multiple object operations are performed using paged search, fetching this many objects at a time.
 Be sure to set it lower than your server search size limit (default is usually 500).

 ### Section `user`

 Contains settings and templates for user account objects.

-* `base` — a dictionary with LDAP search bases for user accounts: `active` and `suspended`.
+* `base` - a dictionary with LDAP search bases for user accounts: `active` and `suspended`.

-* `nuid` — a dictionary defining the range for numeric user IDs: `min` and `max`.
+* `nuid` - a dictionary defining the range for numeric user IDs: `min` and `max`.

-* `message_on_create` — an optional message printed when a user account has been created.
+* `message_on_create` - an optional message printed when a user account has been created.
 Using YAML indented delimiting is recommended for readability.
 Note that YAML discards the first indented empty string, so use two indented empty strings when you want an empty line printed.

-* `objectclass` — a list of LDAP object classes implied in account search and creation.
+* `objectclass` - a list of LDAP object classes implied in account search and creation.

-* `attr` — a dictionary defining the actual attribute names in your directory and templates for new accounts.
+* `attr` - a dictionary defining the actual attribute names in your directory and templates for new accounts.

 #### Dictionary `attr`

-* `uid`, `nuid`, `passwd` — attribute names for user ID, numeric user ID, and user password, respectively.
+* `uid`, `nuid`, `passwd` - attribute names for user ID, numeric user ID, and user password, respectively.

-* `templates` — an optional dictionary, where keys are attribute names, and values are Python formatting strings (or lists thereof), that can refer to other attributes.
+* `templates` - an optional dictionary, where keys are attribute names, and values are Python formatting strings (or lists thereof), that can refer to other attributes.
 Be sure to quote the values if they start with a brace, because braces are special in YAML.
 Don't cause infinite recursion by defining attributes using each other.

-* `modify` — an optional dictionary, where keys are attribute names, and values are Python string functions.
+* `modify` - an optional dictionary, where keys are attribute names, and values are Python string functions.
 Functions get applied to default attribute values after formatting, but before confirming with the user.
 Permitted functions are: capitalize, casefold, lower, swapcase, title, upper.

+### Section `project`

+Contains settings and templates for project objects.

+* `base` - LDAP search base for projects.

+* `objectclass`, `message_on_create`, `attr` - identical to the ones in section `user`

+#### Dictionary `attr`

+* `id` - attribute name for project RDN.

+* `manager` - attribute containing the DN of the project manager.

+* `member` - contains DNs of member users and servers.

 ## Environment

-* `XDG_CONFIG_HOME`, `HOME` — used to search the configuration file, see details above.
+* `XDG_CONFIG_HOME`, `HOME` - used to search the configuration file, see details above.

-* `LOG_LEVEL` — logging verbosity.
+* `LOG_LEVEL` - logging verbosity.
 Valid levels are: CRITICAL, ERROR, WARNING, INFO, and DEBUG; with WARNING being the default.
 If level is DEBUG, unexpected exceptions are not trapped, and backtrace is printed.